12 of 12: A Day in June 2026

 10/12: I stroll through the Malaysian, Bangladeshi, Singaporean, Hong Kong, Taiwanese, Mongolian, and Korean “Nights”.
 The parties are often packed, loud, and full of fun games, such as this arm-wrestling.
 After unsuccessfully trying to find something to eat, I decide to head downtown.
 My request for dinner companions on WhatsApp goes unanswered.

-11/12: I end up at a gyoza restaurant, ran by an elderly couple.
+11/12: I end up at a tasty gyoza restaurant, ran by an elderly couple.
 I wonder if they were working because they needed to make ends meet or if they did it for fun.
 I was told that many elderly people in aging Japan had to work, because their pensions weren’t enough.

 12/12: The owner and I have a short, nice conversation using DeepL.
 They have been running this restaurant already for 42 years.
-I go to my hotel around the corner and enjoy a relaxing evening.
+I go back to my hotel around the corner and enjoy a relaxing evening.

 How was your day?
 Let me know in the comments! 😊